sebdills/DH150-Assignment-1-Sebastien-Dills/README.md

 ## Heuristics Evaluations of Depop.com and Etsy.com - Sebastien Dills, Digital Humanities 150 Assignment 1

 I will be analyzing two vintage e-commerce retail websites with the goal of better understanding what makes them well and poorly designed.
 Ultimately my goal would be to design a better online vintage clothes store that draws from positive aspects and learns from negative aspects of other sites.
+The reason I chose these is because they are very commonly used by any demographic with a middle aged female being no execption.
+Etsy might be more commonly used by older people whereas depop might be more common with younger people due to its mobile presence.
+I did this intentionally to see how both would work in the context of our user.

 ## Depop.com